-Content creators often need to include or extract subtitles from their videos.
+Content creators often need to include or extract subtitles from their videos by using Happy Scribe.
 However, as you know if you’re reading this article, the software you find online is far too approximate, with constant errors and various problems that make us spend three times as much time as we need.
 So if time is money, better to spend it in the right way: in these weeks we are trying an online service called Happy Scribe that allows you to save a lot of time with automatic transcription and generation of subtitles from any video!

 In this article we want to show you briefly how this online service works, and be careful: we didn’t say “software” because with Happy Scribe you won’t have to download any program on your PC, but everything will be managed through their servers!
 In two clicks we’ll upload the video to the platform and automatically generate an intelligent transcription of the subtitles!